ishafayetul/RobotArm3R/README.md

 - **FK.py**: Implements the forward kinematics for the robotic arm.
 - **IK.py**: Implements the inverse kinematics for the robotic arm.
 - **Solver3R.py**: Solves the kinematic equations for a 3R robotic arm (3 Revolute joints).
+-
+### allPossiblePoints
+It generates a graph of all possible end effector accessible points

 ### ControlPanel.py